-The CERN Advanced STORage manager (CASTOR) is a hierarchical storage management system which was developed at CERN for managing physics data files.
-Files can be stored, listed, retrieved and remotely accessed using CASTOR command-line tools or user applications that are developed using the CASTOR API.
-CASTOR provides a set of access protocols such as RFIO (Remote File IO), ROOT, XROOT and GridFTP.
+The CERN Advanced STORage manager (CASTOR) is a hierarchical storage (i.e. has disk and tape) management system which was developed at CERN for managing physics data files - enormous data volume, (petabytes).
+Files can be stored, listed, retrieved and remotely accessed using CASTOR command-line tools or user applications that were developed using the CASTOR API.
+CASTOR provides a set of access protocols such as RFIO (Remote File IO), ROOT (to be deprecated 03 February 2014), XROOT and GridFTP.

 - Stager - this disk pool manager allocates and reclaims space; it also controls client access and oversees the disk pool local catalogue

-- Name Server - this CASTOR name space (files and directories) includes the corresponding file metadata (size, dates, checksum, ownership and ACLs, tape copy information).
+- Name Server - this CASTOR name space (files and directories) includes the corresponding file metadata (size, dates, checksum, ownership and ACLs (Access Control List), tape copy information).
 Command-line tools modelled along Unix tools enables the manipulation of the name space (e.g. nsls corresponds to ls, etc...)